 - Preheat oven to 350° F. Coat a 9-inch-square baking pan with unsalted butter or baking spray.
 Line the bottom and 2 sides of the pan with parchment paper cut to fit, leaving an overhang on the 2 sides.
 These overhangs will serve as 'handles' for easily removing the cake after the bake.

 - In the bowl of your stand mixer again, this time fitted with the paddle attachment, beat cake flour, sugar, unsweetened cocoa, baking soda, baking powder, and Kosher salt for 1 minute on medium-low speed, just enough to combine all of the dry ingredients.
-To the dry ingredients, add the stout, oil, lightly beaten eggs, and the remaining 1 teaspoon vanilla.
+To the dry ingredients, add the stout, melted butter, oil, lightly beaten eggs, and the remaining 1 teaspoon vanilla.
 Beat on medium speed until just smooth and combined (do not overmix).
 Pour the batter into the prepared pan.

 - Bake until a wooden pick inserted in the center comes out clean, 20 to 24 minutes.
 NOTE: begin testing for doneness at 20 minutes.
 Let cool in the pan for 30 minutes.
 Lift the cake using the parchment handles and remove from the pan to a wire cooling rack.

 - Serve the cake at room temperature with dollops of the Bailey's-infused whipped cream.